houzelb/osrd/front/README.md

 See [Main Readme](../README.md) if you need more information to run the docker.

-### `yarn test`
+### `npm run test`

 Launches the test runner in the interactive watch mode.

-### `yarn build`
+### `npm run build`

 Builds the app for production to the `build` folder.

-### `yarn generate-licenses`
+### `npm run generate-licenses`

 Update licenses attributions in /src/common/ReleaseInformations/json/

-### `yarn e2e-tests`
+### `npm run e2e-tests`

 Launches end to end tests.

 It requires:

-- Install playwright dependencies `cd ./front/ && yarn playwright install --with-deps`
+- Install playwright dependencies `cd ./front/ && npx playwright install --with-deps`
-- Backend containers to be up: `docker compose up --no-build --detach valkey postgres gateway core editoast`
+- Backend containers to be up:
+  `docker compose up --no-build --detach valkey postgres gateway core editoast`
 - Running front with `docker compose up --build --detach front`

-Now you can run the test with `cd front/ && yarn e2e-tests`.
+Now you can run the test with `cd front/ && npm run e2e-tests`.

 If you are using a Linux distribution not supported by playwright (which only supports Windows, macOS and Ubuntu/Debian), you can instead start the tests inside a docker container using `osrd/scripts/run-front-playwright-container.sh`.
-You may pass the same options and arguments to this script as you would to `yarn e2e-tests` or `yarn playwright test`.
+You may pass the same options and arguments to this script as you would to `npm run e2e-tests` or `npx playwright test`.

-> [!CAUTION] If you try to run `yarn start` instead of running it through docker, you'll notice it
+> [!CAUTION] If you try to run `npm run start` instead of running it through docker, you'll notice
-> doesn't work because the gateway can't access your local port from inside a container.
+> it doesn't work because the gateway can't access your local port from inside a container.
 2
 > solutions:
 >
 > - run all the components locally (you might keep Postgres and Valkey in containers)